 Erie, PA 16501

-Kelly's Cellar (Camm Sublette, Chris Sorce, Bob Burger, John Drumm, Jeff "Tune" Klahr) is reuniting after 44 years for this special event honoring Lake Erie Ballet's founder Stacia Sublette.
+Kelly's Cellar (Camm Sublette, Chris Sorce, Bob Burger, John Drumm, Jeff "Tune" Klahr) is reuniting after 44 years for this special event honoring Lake Erie Ballet's founder Stacia Sublette (1924 - 2000).

 Statia founded Erie Civic Ballet in 1956 (Lake Erie Ballet), Youngstown Civic Ballet in 1962 (Ballet Western Reserve), Buffalo Ballet and spent 22 years as Head of Chautauqua Dance Department.
 Moving to Germany in 1971 Statia started touring with United States Information Department and created a multi media project "Ballet In America" performed in 27 countries over 3 years.
 In 1989, Sarasota Ballet in Florida hired Statia to create their startup plan.

-Festivities start at 8 pm with Lake Erie Ballet and Kelly's Cellar revisiting an original piece performed together in 1970 along with the unveiling of Nutcracker prints by artist Brad Ford.
+Festivities start at 8 pm with Lake Erie Ballet and Kelly's Cellar revisiting an original piece performed together in 1970.
+"Trilogy To Her Soul Part III" is choreographed by Alethea Bodine and performed by Lana Crotty and James Dixon.
+Also featured is the unveiling of Nutcracker prints by artist Brad Ford.
 The remainder of the evening will showcase Kelly's Cellar!

 • dance • live music • hors d' oeuvres • cash bar • free parking in Avalon Garage